 This is what is in the background and powers your website.
 It consists of three parts: an application, a server and a database.

-A backup is a copy of something, so it’s can be reused should the worst happen and something go down / be wiped.
-We always recommend our client’s backup their website, computer, server and anywhere else that stores information on a regular basis.
+A backup is a copy of something, so it can be reused should the worst happen and something goes down / is accidentally deleted.
+We recommend our clients backup their website, computer, server and anywhere else that stores information regularly.
 Can you afford to lose an entire day (or longer) of work should something go down?
 When deciding how regularly to backup your site, just think, how long are you willing to spend re-completing work?

 When building websites, imagine each area is built in blocks (a bit like Tetris).
 Each block contains a function (e.g newsletter signup form, map etc) and they all fit together to create a web page.

 When we reference a breakpoint, we’re talking about the window size at which a website’s content will adjust to provide the user with the best possible layout to view content.
 Different users will have different breakpoints depending on which device they are using to view your website.
 This is where responsive design comes into its element; it works with the breakpoints to make the website more fluid.